yizhu2000/suproxy/readme.md

 }
 ```

-These info can be passed to processor's event handler.
+These info will be passed to processor's event handler.

-By default,Session context is stored locally, not shared across requests.
+By default, session context is stored locally so is not shared across requests.
 A Redis session manager is provided to support the Redis storage.
-Redis session manager also provides simple session management operation like get active session list and kill session.
+Redis session manager also provides simple session management operation like getting active session list and killing session.
 The way to change default session manager is like this:

 ```lua
 local sessionManager= require ("suproxy.session.sessionManager"):new{ip="127.0.0.1",port=6379,expire=-1,extend=false,timeout=2000}
 local channel=require("suproxy.channel"):new(package.loaded.my_OracleB,tns,{sessionMan=sessionManager})
 ```

-where **IP** and **port** is the Redis server's address. **Expire** sets the default expire time span (in second) of session default 3600, -1 means never expire. **extend** indicates whether to extend the session lease after new packets were sent from client, **timeout** indicates redis timeout in millisecond, default 5000.
+Where **IP** and **port** is the Redis server's address. **Expire** sets the default expire time span (in second) of session default 3600, -1 means never expire. **extend** indicates whether to extend the session lease after new packets were sent from client, **timeout** indicates Redis timeout in millisecond, default 5000.

-LUA code session\manage.lua shows how to manage session on http.
+LUA code example.session.lua shows how to manage session on http.
 Add following lines to nginx config to test it.

 ```nginx
  server {